Bank Cheques: A Brief Description

 - If the cheque will not consist of all the details, it will be considered invalid.

 - The power to encash the cheque has been given to the payee only.

 - Every cheque holds a 9-digit MICR code, which makes the clearance of cheques much easier for the banking organizations.

 - A cheque will be valid for 3 months starting from the date it has been issued to a payee.

-The purpose of a cheque which is a negotiable instrument is to ensure smooth monetary transactions as per the required specifications.
-Today cash is the widely used method of payment but if somebody has to do the payment in future date then the cheque is the best payment method.
-Based on different factors we have different types of cheques.
+The purpose of a cheque, which is a negotiable instrument, is to ensure smooth monetary transactions as per the required specifications.
+Today, cash is the widely used method of payment, but if somebody has to make the payment on future date then the cheque is the best payment method.
+Based on different factors, we have different types of cheques.
 Let’s have a look at them.

-Bearer cheque is the cheque which is payable to the bearer of the cheque or whose name is written on the cheque.
-Bearer cheque has “or bearer” printed at the end of the dotted lines, which is meant to have the name of the drawee.
-This feature of this cheque is that it can be presented over the counter of the drawee bank and is payable to the one presenting it.
+A bearer cheque is a cheque which is payable to the bearer of the cheque or whose name is written on the cheque.
+A bearer cheque has “or bearer” printed at the end of the dotted lines, which is meant to have the name of the drawee.
+This feature of this cheque is that it can be presented over the counter of the drawee bank and is payable to the one giving it.
 It is an easily transferable instrument and thus can be passed on to another by mere delivery.
 That is why these cheques are not considered to be secure.

 Image Source: ask.careers

-Order cheque refers to the cheque in which the printed word “bearer” is canceled thereby making it payable only to the person whose name is written in the place of drawee.
-Once the drawer canceled the “bearer” on the cheque, it is automatically understood that this is an order cheque and the bank is directed to only complete the transaction once they have identified, to their satisfaction, the bearer of the cheque is the same person, as named in it.
+Order cheque refers to the cheque in which the printed word “bearer” is canceled, thereby making it payable only to the person whose name is written in the place of drawee.
+Once the drawer canceled the “bearer” on the cheque, it is automatically understood that this is an order cheque, and the bank is directed to only complete the transaction once they have identified, to their satisfaction, the bearer of the cheque as the same person, as named in it.

 Image Source: flickr.com